Hatfield Peverel: Economy

 Hatfield Peverel was the site of an Arla Foods factory which closed in July 2016; primarily, it used to produce dairy products.
 The factory was subsequently demolished and there are plans to build up to 177 houses on the former site.
 There are six public houses, a farm shop and other retail outlets.
 Main housing areas include Berwick Place, Crix, Hatfield Place, Hatfield Wick and The Priory.

 Transport

 Hatfield Peverel railway station is on the Great Eastern Main Line.
-It is served by Abellio Greater Anglia services from London Liverpool Street to Colchester and Ipswich.
+It is served by Greater Anglia services from London Liverpool Street to Colchester and Ipswich.

 The station is seen in the 1976 film Exposé starring Linda Hayden and Fiona Richmond, along with views of the surrounding countryside.

 The village is served by First Essex's route 71 bus service which runs between Chelmsford and Colchester.

 Sport

 Hatfield Peverel Football Club has been established since 1903; it was originally based at the Duke of Wellington public house, before moving to the Recreation Ground in 1936.
 The club are now based on the outskirts of the village at a former gravel pit at Wickham Bishops Road and fields men's, ladies' and junior teams.

 Hatfield Peverel Cricket Club has been established since 1885.
 The club is based at the Church Road Ground, the club offers a range of teams: HPCC 1 XI (Mid Essex Cricket League), Friendly Teams - The Famous Allstars T20 team and HPCC Sunday XI.